nurzhanzhanuzak/eventsourcing/docs/topics/application.rst

 To use the library's PostgreSQL persistence module, set ``PERSISTENCE_MODULE`` to the value ``"eventsourcing.postgres"``.
-See :ref:`PostgreSQL persistence module <postgres-module>` documentation for more information about storing events in PostgreSQL.
+See :ref:`PostgreSQL persistence module <postgres-environment>` documentation for more information about storing events in PostgreSQL.